luxfi/wwallet/sdk/README.md

 ## Docs

-Can generate documentation with `yarn docs` and open `docs/index.html` in a browser.
+Can generate documentation with `pnpm docs` and open `docs/index.html` in a browser.